 Signs of Adderall Abuse

 Generally, people abuse Adderall in an attempt to be more productive.
-Some people fall victim to Adderall addiction by noticing improvements in their school or work performance, typically giving the Adderall credit for their success which in turn enables them to lean on it further to achieve similar results in the future.
-Some people even refer to Adderall as a “smart pill” or “study drug.”
-A study was conducted by The Center for National Health Research at a small college in Maine finding that 1 out of 3 students had previously abused Adderall while in college.
+Some people fall victim to Adderall addiction by noticing improvements in their school or work performance, typically giving Adderall credit for their success which in turn enables them to lean on it further to achieve similar results in the future.
+Some even refer to Adderall as a “smart pill” or “study drug.”
+A study conducted by The Center for National Health Research at a small college in Maine found that 1 out of 3 students had previously abused Adderall while in college.